yoeripasmans/datadivision/readme.md

   );
   ```

-2. Added colors from the topscorers club to the svg in a json file.
-In this object the clubs and colors are formatted like this:
+6. Added colors from the topscorers club in a json file.
+In the json file the clubs and colors are formatted like this:

 ```javascript
 [{